-Free Healthy Food: 6 Ways to Get Dozens of Free Ingredients for Green Smoothies
+Free Healthy Food: 6 Ways to Get Free Ingredients for Your Green Smoothies

 Compared to other nutritious food choices like bottled pressed juices or prepackaged salads, green smoothies give you some of the best bang for the buck.
 Not only are they loaded with vitamins and minerals, but they can cost under $4 for a whole quart.